contributte/console/.docs/README.md

     helperSet: App\Model\MyCustomHelperSet
 ```

-By default, helperSet contains 5 helpers - 4 defined in `Symfony\Component\Console\Application` and 1 defined
-by the extension itself.
-You can add more helpers, if needed.
+By default, helperSet contains 4 helpers defined in `Symfony\Component\Console\Application`.
+You can add more helpers, if need them.

 ```yaml
 console: